Occupation: Designs and builds competition cars for various disciplines

 What tips would you pass onto someone who wants to start competing?

 My top tip would be just go and do it – don’t hold back.
 It’s not that scary, or that difficult.
-Just go and get your MSA beginner’s licence and start competing.
+Just go and get your Motorsport UK licence and start competing.
 You’ll soon start going quicker as people around you offer you advice and information.
 You won’t get that on a track day.

 Are you a member of a motor club and how long for?

-I’ve held an MSA licence for about 30 years (1979) and have been a member of various clubs including the Santa Pod Racers’ Club for 20 years.
+I’ve held a Motorsport UK licence since 1979 and have been a member of various clubs including the Santa Pod Racers’ Club for over 20 years.

 Why would you recommend taking up motor sport?